 A Coordinated Entry System (“CES”) represents a new approach to coordination and management of a

-Continuum of Care’s housing crisis response system.
+Continuum of Care (“CoC”)’s housing crisis response system.
 CES enables CoC providers and homeless assistance staff to make consistent decisions from available information to efficiently and effectively connect

 people in crisis to interventions that will rapidly end their homelessness.
 The CES approach also aligns